MatheusOliveira2/Cosette-Code-Challenge/README.md

 # Cosette Code Challenge
 ## Matheus Oliveira

-Code developed for a selection process at Cosette - Sydney - Australia
+This repository contains code developed for the selection process at Cosette in Sydney, Australia.

-### Techs
+### Technologies Used
-- Javascript/Typescript
+- JavaScript/TypeScript
 - HTML
 - CSS
 - React